Economics and Value Based Healthcare

 In this model, the market price for a good or service reflects the point at which its value to consumers equals the value to suppliers.
 All other things being equal, this is also the value to society.
 Lovely.
 In theory.

-Anyone who has read Doughnut Economics by the wonderful Kate Raworth will see how these basic constructs can be challenged.
+Anyone who has read Doughnut Economics by Kate Raworth will see how these basic constructs can be challenged .
 Not least the concept of a rational individual.
-The work by Ehsan Masood on why GDP measurement needs to change re-enforces the issue that economic success is not just about valuing those goods and services that have a market price.
+The work by Ehsan Masood on why GDP measurement needs to change re-enforces the issue that economic success is not just about valuing those goods and services that have a market price .

 In healthcare, markets fail badly.
 Really badly.
 In fact, pretty much all of the conditions for unregulated markets to be efficient at allocating resources fail.
 Taking each of the six points of failure shown earlier it is easy to show where the problems lie: